zby/llm_recorder/README.md

 ## Limitations

-- Support for all providers other than litellm is experimental.
+- Direct support for SDKs (not through litellm) and the recording HTTP client is experimental.
 - Only supports synchronous calls.

 ## Contributing